 Office of Foundation Relations and Corporate Giving

-The Office of Foundation Relations and Corporate Giving supports priority Duke Medicine initiatives by serving as the interface between Duke Medicine faculty programs and projects and the grant-making organizations, including foundations and corporations, that support basic science research, clinical research, medical and allied health education, and healthcare delivery.
+The Office of Foundation Relations and Corporate Giving supports priority Duke Health initiatives by serving as the interface between Duke Health faculty programs and projects and the grant-making organizations, including foundations and corporations, that support basic science research, clinical research, medical and allied health education, and healthcare delivery.

 Office of Licensing & Ventures (OLV)